 VALORANT map design flaws

-Just right after the community addressed these complaints to Volcano regarding the maps for being too congested, he replied with, “there is a reason for it“.
+Just right after the community addressed these complaints to Volcano regarding the maps for being too congested, he replied, “there is a reason for it.”
 It seems Riot made a conscious decision to give maps in VALORANT more corners to check than CSGO.

 Volcano explained live on Twitch how there was a simple version of those maps where there were fewer corners to check.
-Since there were just too many recon abilities, smokes, etc in the game, it wasn’t a good fit for VALORANT.
-Early in the development cycle, it was clear to the map designers at Riot that CSGO like map design won’t actually fare well in VALORANT.
+Since there were just too many recon abilities, smokes, etc, in the game, it wasn’t a good fit for VALORANT.
+Early in the development cycle, it was clear to the map designers at Riot that CSGO-like map design wouldn’t actually fare well in VALORANT.

 Volcano on the criticism regarding maps

-With so many abilities that help you track down your opponents as well as different types of smokes, stuns, etc in the game, it was clear that having more corners would actually help more experienced players in the long run.
-While the maps in VALORANT would actually require more playtime from players to be somewhat knowledgable with all the corners, it would actually give players more options to play around.
-Thus it should create more dynamic engagements between players.
+With so many abilities that help you track down your opponents, as well as different types of smokes, stuns, etc, in the game, it was clear that having more corners would actually help more experienced players in the long run.
+While the maps in VALORANT would actually require more playtime from players to be somewhat knowledgeable with all the corners, it would actually give players more options to play around.
+Thus, it should create more dynamic engagements between players.